hbc/NGS_Data_Analysis_Course/sessionIV/lessons/02_automating_workflow.md

 ### Granting our Workflow even More Flexibility

-Several changes need to be made to the last script we made, `star_analysis_on_input_file.sh`, so let's start writing a new script.
-We'll save this script in a new directory.
+Several changes need to be made to the last script we made, `star_analysis_on_input_file.sh`, so let's start writing a new script with excerpts from the older one.

+	$ cat ~/ngs_course/rnaseq/data/trimmed_fastq/star_analysis_on_input_file.sh

 	$ cd ~/ngs_course/rnaseq/

 	$ mkdir scripts

 	$ cd scripts

-For now let's start writing it on our computers using Text Wrangler or Sublime Text or Notepad++.

 > Reminder: The command-line arguments $1, $2, $3,...$9 are "positional parameters", with $0 pointing to the actual command, program or shell script, and $1, $2, $3, ...$9 as the arguments to the command."
 This basically means that "Script Name" == $0, "First Parameter" == $1, "Second Parameter" == $2 and so on...